 Let’s face it: Homeowners insurance is overwhelming.
 People spend hours researching and selecting a carrier and plan but still don’t fully understand their coverage.
 In fact, when people call the professionals at ServiceMaster Restoration by Simons for their various restoration-related needs, they have many questions about what their insurance does and does not cover.
+So, what does homeowners insurance cover?
 When it comes to coverage for “personal property,” things get complicated, and unless someone has a background in insurance, they likely don’t realize the full potential of their policy.

 Here at ServiceMaster Restoration by Simons, we believe in demystifying homeowners insurance to help our clients get the most out of their coverage.
 That’s why we’ve done a ton of research and combined it with our 20 plus years of experience dealing with insurance agents to bring you this ultimate guide to 13 totally surprising things your home insurance may cover.

 1. Mandated upgrades

 If your home is out of compliance with a newly-passed city ordinance, your insurance “ordinance coverage” clause might help you bring your home up to code.
 Sam Simon, our managing director, has also seen upgrades covered for clients under an “HO-3” policy:

 “It’s a clause in standard basic homeowner policies that provides coverage for most city ordinances that require bringing a property up to code after a covered loss.
 For example, in vintage Chicago homes that experience fire and smoke damage, the policy would provide not only coverage for the damage, but also extra coverage to upgrade old two-pronged electric outlets to the now standard three-pronged outlets.
 It helps homeowners meet City of Chicago ordinances at the same time as it makes the home safer and increases its overall value . . . a bonus for the homeowner.”